jklaiber/Cisco_Restconf_Example/README.md

 ```

 **load_devices()**
-Read the input of the configuration file ```device_infos.yaml``` and return a list of dicts including the config information.
+Read the input of the configuration file ```device_infos.yaml``` and return a list of dicts.
+Each dictionary includes the devices information.

 Returns:
 - List[dict]: A List of dictionaries which includes the config infos about each device